scifigurmeet/devops/Provisioning/MicroservicesLab.md

-# DevOps Microservices Project Lab Guide for Beginners
+# Node.js Microservices with Docker - Lab Guide for Beginners

 ## Introduction
-Welcome to this hands-on lab guide on microservices and Docker!
+Welcome to this hands-on lab guide on building microservices with Node.js and Docker!
 This guide is designed for B.Tech final year students who are new to microservices architecture and containerization.
 By the end of this 2-3 hour laboratory session, you'll have created a small but functional e-commerce application using microservices, all running in Docker containers.

 ### What are Microservices?
 Microservices is an architectural style that structures an application as a collection of small, loosely coupled services.
 Each service is focused on doing one thing well, runs in its own process, and communicates with other services through well-defined APIs.
-This approach contrasts with monolithic architectures where all functionality exists in a single, tightly-coupled application.

 ### Why Docker?
 Docker is a platform for developing, shipping, and running applications in containers.
 Containers are lightweight, standalone, executable packages that include everything needed to run a piece of software, including the code, runtime, system tools, libraries, and settings.
-Docker makes it easy to create, deploy, and run applications in a consistent environment, which is crucial when working with microservices.

 ## Prerequisites
-- Docker Desktop installed on your Windows PC
+- Docker Desktop installed on your Windows PC (version 20.10.0 or later)
+- Node.js installed on your local machine (version 14.x or later)
-- Basic knowledge of Python and Flask
+- Basic knowledge of JavaScript and Express.js
 - Familiarity with RESTful APIs
 - Text editor (e.g., Visual Studio Code)